 Threshold defines the input level at which limiting or compression begins.
 Signals that exceed this level are processed.
 Signals below the threshold are unaffected.
 The available range is +20 dB to -10 dB.
-A range of 0 dB to -30 dB is available when the -20 dB switch is engaged (see "L/C Threshold -20 dB" on page 191).
+A range of 0 dB to -30 dB is available when the -20 dB switch is engaged (see "L/C Threshold -20 dB" on page 345).

 Note: As the Threshold control is increased and more processing occurs, output level is typically reduced.
 Adjust the Gain control to modify the output of the module to compensate if desired.
 L/C Threshold -20 dB

 The -20 dB switch increases the sensitivity of the limiter/compressor by lowering the range of the available threshold values.
 When -20 dB mode is active, the threshold range is 0 dB to -30 dB.
 When -20 is inactive, the threshold range is +20 dB to -10 dB.
 To activate -20 dB mode, click the "pull -20" label text or the red indicator just below the Threshold control. -20 dB mode is active when the red indicator illuminates.

 L/C Ratio (RAT)

 Ratio defines the amount of gain reduction to be processed by the module.
 For example, a value of 2 (expressed as a 2:1 ratio) reduces the signal by half, with an input signal of 20 dB being reduced to 10 dB.
 A value of 1 yields no gain reduction.
 When the control is at maximum ("lim"), the ratio is effectively infinity to one, yielding the limiting effect.
 The available range is 1 to infinity.
-L/C Fast The Fast mode switch defines the attack time (the duration between the input signal reaching the threshold and processing being applied) of the limiter and compressor.
+L/C Fast

 Attack time is program dependent.
 Two ranges are available: 3 milliseconds to 7 milliseconds (Fast off) and 1 millisecond to 7 milliseconds (Fast active).
 To activate Fast mode, click the "pull FAST" label text or the red indicator just below the Ratio (RAT) control.
 Fast mode is active when the red indicator illuminates.
 L/C Release